RedHatInsights/dvo-extractor/docs/clowder.md

 The platform mounts a directory in every pod (currently in `/cdapp`), that contains several files.
-The Clowder configuration is in one of them an it is a JSON file.
-See an example above:
+The Clowder configuration is in one of them and it's a JSON file.
+See an example bellow:

 ```json
 {